Gabriela Garcia Juarez

 and analyze them.
 The students present their recommendations to the client in a formal briefing and afterward submit a written report incorporating client feedback.

-This is a core requirement for the Urban Policy program.
+This is a core requirement for the Public and Urban Policy program.
 Students from other programs are also welcome to participate in the Urban Policy Lab.
 While Urban Policy students work on two projects in the lab and earn six credits, students from other programs have the option of participating in a

 single client project, earning three credits.
 With the three-credit option, students work on their client project during the first half of the course.